Robert-van-Engelen/Forth500/manual.md

 is assumed.
 Experience with C makes it easier to follow the use of addresses (pointers) to integer values, strings and other data in Forth.

 A Forth system is a dictionary of words.
-A word is often a name but can be any sequence of characters excluding space, tab, newline, and other control characters.
+A word can be any sequence of characters excluding space, tab, newline, and other control characters.
+Words can be entered simply by typing them in as long as they are separated by spacing.
 Words are defined for subroutines, for named constants and for global variables and data.
 Some words may execute at compile time to compile the body of subroutine definitions and to implement control flow such as branched and loops.
 As such, the syntax blends compile-time and runtime behaviors that are only distinguishable by naming and naming conventions.

-You can enter Forth code at the Forth500 interactive prompt.
+You can enter Forth words at the Forth500 interactive prompt.
 The following special keys can be used:

 | key         | comment